 Deploying a process with a signal start event also creates a new signal subscription.
 In this case, the triggered subscription starts a new process instance.

 A broadcasted signal iterates over all available subscriptions.
-As a result, a single broadcast triggers all the signal catch events that match the signal name.
+As a result, a single broadcast triggers all the signal catch events that match the signal name, and all partitions.

 Signals can negatively impact the performance of Camunda 8.
 Performance is impacted in two ways:

 - Signals trigger all available subscriptions that match the signal name, potentially resulting in the continued execution of many processes.

 - Signals are broadcasted to all partitions, resulting in lots of network traffic.
 This scales linearly with the number of partitions.